Everything you need to know about renting warehouses for filming, photography and events.

 Start by contacting your existing insurance agent.
 They already have a relationship with you and they could be willing to write you a plan with custom long-term coverage, or create a short-term policy for your warehouse shoot.
 He or she may not be able to cover you, but you won’t know until you talk with them.

 When you speak with an agent, ask them about a few of your most relevant options.
 Such as,

 The differences between these insurance policies can get confusing, so don’t hold back any questions when you talk to a specialist.
 You want to be sure you’re covering all your liabilities.
 For example, “General Liability Insurance” will cover most damages that can occur to the warehouse while you’re filming and it will cover harm/injury to people on set who are not working on the film.
 “Errors & Omissions Insurance” can cover you in the case of a dissatisfied client taking you to court over the final product.
 The only way to ensure that you’re adequately covered is by speaking with an agent and being clear about your needs.

 How to Rent an Affordable Warehouse for your Next Project

 Securing affordable production locations can be challenging, but don’t let that stop you from renting an amazing warehouse for your next project.
 They’re great spaces that offer you as many creative options as you can dream up.
 So go ahead, book that warehouse, and make something amazing.
 Trust us, your client is going to love you for it.

-Good luck on your next shoot and remember, if you’re in the LA or NY area, check out Giggster’s library of amazing locations.
+Good luck on your next shoot and remember to check out Giggster’s library of amazing locations.
 Your perfect warehouse is only a few clicks away.